-- 1. During the first 10 months of employment (whether as a temporary teacher or as a new teacher to the District on a continuing contract) a teacher shall not be released from the School District unless: - a.
+- 1. Teachers achieving their first continuing appointment through recall remain subject to probation for a total of 10 months. - 2.
+During the first 10 months of employment (whether as a temporary teacher or as a new teacher to the District on a continuing contract) a teacher shall not be released from the School District unless: - a.
 The teacher has received at least two less than satisfactory reports.
 The first report shall be followed by an assistance plan.
 There shall be no less than sixty (60) days between the reports.
 The evaluation process and criteria will be outlined to the teacher prior to the evaluation taking place.
-This article is subject to the grievance procedure under Article A.6 (Grievance Procedure); or, b.
+This article is subject to the grievance procedure under Article A.6 (Grievance Procedure); or, - b.
 Circumstances within the District warrant the use of Article C.24 (Layoff, Recall and Severance Pay).